What is Get Covered America?

 - Using a paper application (mail or fax)

 Coverage through the Marketplace begins on January 1, 2014, as long as you have enrolled by December 15, 2013.
 After that, coverage will begin the first of each month as long as you have enrolled by the 15th of the previous month.

 What kind of changes will this new law bring in terms of coverage?

 The new healthcare law will have a great impact on the African/Afro-Caribbean American community.
 Individuals are no longer denied health coverage because of a pre-existing condition, people will not be charged more because they suffer from certain illnesses, and coverage for youth will be expanded since young adults can stay at their parents’ health insurance until the age of 26.
 In some state access to free or low-cost health insurance through Medicaid will also be expanded.

 - You must live in the U.S.

 I speak English but my family doesn’t.
-Will there be assistance in Spanish?
+Will there be assistance in other languages?

 I am under a protected legal status.
 Do I still qualify for coverage?

 The Health and Human Services website has a complete list of protected statuses that are eligible for coverage.
 You can still apply and not be penalized if you are not eligible for enrollment.